Off-street and on-street parking

 - Newry has approximately 440 on-street parking spaces

-When using pay and display machines, you must ensure that the ticket you buy is sufficient for the length of your stay.
+Whether using pay and display machines in a charged car park or CPZ, you must ensure that the ticket you buy is sufficient for the length of your stay.
 Display the ticket clearly on your car windscreen or dashboard.

 You will need to have change for the ticket machines (see also Cashless parking) - these take any sterling coins from five pence to two pounds (they do not accept copper coins).